gneu77/rx-signals/docs/rp_state_effects_start.md

 > More important, it does not care about the time between receiving events.
 > The time between receiving `e1` and `e2` might be 10-times of `t2-t1` (the difference of the points of time where the events were generated).
 > While the differences between receiving the `eN` can be completely different from the differences between the corresponding `tN`, the correct order of events is preserved.
-> With that, all those classic issues of invalid state due to race-conditions, are just not possible.
+> That, combined with immutability makes all those classic issues of invalid state due to race-conditions just impossible.

 The combination of explicit, declarative definitions and automatic change propagation is _Reactive Programming_.

-It's time to hint at some first differences between _rx-signals_ and other popular state-management libraries.
+It's time to hint at some first differences between _rx-signals_ and other popular MVU-libraries.
 In _rx-signals_ the individual properties (that is all state) are represented by individual behaviors, the latter being nothing else but _Observables_ (with current value).
-[_Redux_](https://redux.js.org/) models the **Root State** (properties that depend only on events and previous value) as a single object and represents this state as the single only observable.
+[_Redux_](https://redux.js.org/) models the **Root State** (properties that depend only on events and previous value) as a single object and represents this state as the single only observable (the whole redux-store is one observable).
-**Derived State** is modelled by _Selectors_ (functions mapping the root-state) that are used inside a subscribe-block (if you're used to _React_, you usually don't subscribe explicitly, but use the _Provider_ component that does this for you and calls _mapStateToProps_ or triggers a _useSelector_ hook, where then you use _Selectors_).
+**Derived State** is modelled by _Selectors_ (pure functions mapping the root-state) that are used inside a subscribe-block (if you're used to _React_, you usually don't subscribe explicitly, but use the _Provider_ component that does this for you and calls _mapStateToProps_ or triggers a _useSelector_ hook, where then you use _Selectors_).
-[_NgRx_](https://ngrx.io/) mixes the two approaches, by also using a single object for the root-state, but modelling selectors as individual observables.
-An advantage of modelling also **Derived State** as _Observables_ is that it moves the subscription closer to the actual consumer of the properties, because calling _subscribe_ on an _Observable_ marks the border between declarative and imperative code and thus, in principle breaks reactivity.
-However, with respect to _React-Redux_, as long as e.g. your _mapStateToProps_ is pure, that's no real concern.
+Due to _Selectors_ being pure functions, they can be memoized, something that _rx-signals_-behaviors always do automatically.
 The real advantage of _rx-signals_ in not using a single state object is that it enables further abstraction and composition via `Signals` and `SignalFactories`.

 Observables abstract away the difference between sync and async code.